2phi/weac/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-_The following describes the basic usage of WEAC.
-For more examples, please refer to the [demo](https://github.com/2phi/weac/blob/main/demo/demo.ipynb)._
+The following describes the basic usage of WEAC.
+Please refer to the [demo](https://github.com/2phi/weac/blob/main/demo/demo.ipynb) for more examples and read the [documentation](https://2phi.github.io/weac/) for details.

 Load the module.
 ```python